germal/OpenCVB/README.md

 **Sample Results**

-For those without any or all of the components above, a preview of some algorithms’ output is provided below.
+What follows is a preview of some algorithms’ output.

-All algorithms present the RGB image in the top left and depth in the top right.
-Algorithm results are in the bottom left and right or additional HighGUI or OpenGL windows.
-Algorithm options will appear below the main form.
+Top left image is the RGB and top right is depth.
+Algorithm results are in the bottom left and right or additional windows.

 ![](media/cd7e699a6192e4daf1d540a15e35005a.png)